 In the Date Range section, you can apply filters to see campaign results for a specific time period.

-If you use the same filter set often, hit the “Save Filter” button to save the trouble the next time you’re tracking your ads.
+If you use the same filter set often, hit the “Save Filter” button to save time when you check in on your ads.

 Exporting and Sharing Your Ad Reports

-If you work with clients or wish to share the latest ad reports with your teammates, it’s easily doable.
+If you work with clients or want to share the latest ad reports with your teammates, it’s easy to do.

 Setting up a scheduled ad report takes about 30 seconds and will save you lots of time.